-Y Maintain medium- to long-term fixed charters.
+Maintain medium- to long-term fixed charters.
 We believe that the medium- to long-term, fixed-rate nature of our charters, our profit sharing arrangements, and our cost-efficient ship management operations under our agreements with Capital Ship Management provide visibility of revenues and cash flows in the medium- to long-term.
-As of June 30, 2013, all our vessels were chartered under medium- to long-term time and bareboat charters with an average remaining term of approximately 6.9 years and, when adjusted to take into account the proposed acquisition of the M/V Hyundai Prestige, the M/V Hyundai Privilege and the M/V Hyundai Platinum (described below), the average remaining term of approximately 6.9 years would have been 8.7 years as of June 30, 2013.
+As of June 30, 2014, all our vessels were chartered under medium- to long-term time and bareboat charters with an average remaining term of approximately 8.7 years.
 As our vessels come up for rechartering we will seek to redeploy them under contracts that reflect our expectations of the market conditions prevailing at the time.
-We believe that the young age and diversified profile of our fleet, the high specifications of our vessels and our manager's ability to meet the rigorous vetting requirements of some of the world's most selective major international oil companies and major charterers position us well to recharter our vessels.
+We believe that the young age and diversified profile of our fleet, the high specifications of our vessels and our manager's ability to meet the rigorous vetting requirements of some of the world's most selective major international oil companies and major charterers, position us well to recharter our vessels.